-A leading candidate in Indiana's GOP primary is considered a 'hard Democrat' by his own party
+A leading candidate in Indiana's GOP primary was considered a 'hard Democrat' by his own party

-Indianapolis (CNN)One of the top candidates in Indiana's GOP primary is labeled in the Republican National Committee's voter files as a "hard Democrat."
+Indianapolis (CNN)One of the top candidates in Indiana's GOP primary was labeled in the Republican National Committee's voter files as a "hard Democrat" as recently as December.

 Mike Braun is an Indiana businessman and former state representative who is seen by operatives in both parties as the front-runner headed into Tuesday's Republican primary to determine who takes on Democratic Sen. Joe Donnelly in November.

-Note: Update: This story has been updated to incorporate further comment from the Braun campaign after initial publication.